ebukaoguchi/Proverif-Automatic-Security-Verification/README.md

 3. Data Integrity and Confidentiality for messages sent by the IoT devices to the server.
 The report written for this project can be provided on request via Email: oguchiebuka919@gmail.com.

+The project can be scaled to multiple IoT devices and servers if you so desire.
+The communication between the Smartphone user and the Server uses a public key (asymmetric cryptography) while The IoT and server use symmetric cryptography due to their lightweight nature.